European-XFEL/imageProcessor/doc/source/introduction.rst

    Configuration Editor of the autocorrelator device.

-The camera device proding the image of th ebeam profile should be set in the key **input.connectedOutputChannels** of the autocorrelator device.
+The camera device providing the image of the beam profile should be set in the key **input.connectedOutputChannels** of the autocorrelator device.
 For each camera image the projection along the axis-x is calculated,